tabrez-syed/mandalivia-astro/requirements/twitter/twitter-script.md

 ## Overview

-A command-line tool for publishing Twitter threads from markdown files, with support for images and scheduled posting.
+A command-line tool for publishing Twitter and BlueSky threads from markdown files, with support for images and scheduled posting.

 ## Core Features

 1. **Thread Parsing**

-   - Parse markdown files into tweet-sized chunks
+   - Parse markdown files into tweet/post-sized chunks
    - Maintain thread numbering (1/N format)
-   - Validate tweet lengths and formatting
+   - Validate content lengths and formatting for each platform
+     - Twitter: 280 characters
+     - BlueSky: 300 characters

 2. **Publishing**

-   - Post threads to Twitter using API v2
+   - Post threads to Twitter using API v2 and/or BlueSky using AT Protocol
    - Support for preview and dry-run modes
    - Track publishing status in frontmatter
+   - Platform selection via command line flag (default: both platforms)
+     ```bash
+     --platform=twitter    # Post only to Twitter
+     --platform=bluesky   # Post only to BlueSky
+     --platform=both      # Post to both (default)
+     ```

 3. **Error Handling**
    - Validate content before posting
    - Provide clear error messages
    - Graceful failure handling
+   - Platform-specific error reporting

 ## Enhancement 1: Adding Images

 ### Overview

-Support for attaching an image to the first tweet in a thread using YAML frontmatter.
+Support for attaching an image to the first post in a thread using YAML frontmatter.

 ### Input Format